- Potting soil can provide nutrients to plants

-Get it wrong and your plants will wither and drop leaves in complaint.
+Get it wrong and your plants will wither and drop leaves in the complaint.

 What I will tell you right now is that no matter the combination of ingredients, worm castings have been the most impactful in terms of plant health and growth.